-The cause is an auto-immune disease but certain factors can increase your risk of developing rheumatoid arthritis such as a family history of auto-immune conditions, smoking and being exposed to high levels of silica in the workplace.
+The cause is an auto-immune disease, but certain factors can increase your risk of developing rheumatoid arthritis, such as a family history of auto-immune conditions, smoking, and being exposed to high levels of silica (silicon dioxide) in the workplace.

-Diagnosis involves clinical examination, imaging including x-rays and MRI scans and blood tests to look for rheumatoid factor and other antibodies characteristically found in rheumatoid arthritis.
+Your consultant will carry out a medical examination, order imaging – including x-rays and MRI scans – and blood tests to look for rheumatoid factors and other antibodies characteristically found in rheumatoid arthritis.

-Management initially involves a non-operative approach including lifestyle modification with regular exercise and weight loss followed by medication in the form of disease modifying agents (DMARDS) such as methotrexate, hydroxychloroquine and TNF-alpha inhibitors.
-In the vast majority of cases, these medications dramatically improve symptoms and keep the pathology under control for many years.
+Lifestyle changes, such as regular exercise and weight loss, will be followed by medication in the form of disease modifying agents (DMARDS), such as methotrexate, hydroxychloroquine and TNF-alpha inhibitors.
+In the vast majority of cases, these medications dramatically improve symptoms and keep the condition under control for many years.

-Eventually if symptoms dictate, surgery can be indicated.
-Particularly for joints affected in the fingers and hands, a synovectomy may be needed to reduce pain, swelling and prevent tendon damage.
-In larger joints such as the hips and knees, joint replacement surgery may be indicated.
+If your symptoms become particularly acute, surgery may be necessary.
+Joints in the fingers and hands may require a synovectomy (a procedure where the synovial tissue surrounding a joint is removed) to reduce pain, swelling and prevent tendon damage.
+In larger joints, such as the hips and knees, joint replacement surgery may be necessary.

 Consultant Orthopaedic Surgeon FRCS (Tr&Orth), Knee and Hip